aasta

 (age) a year of one's lifetime; years old

-poiss on juba seitse aastat vana ― the boy is already seven years old
+Poiss on juba seitse aastat vana. ― The boy is already seven years old.

-kirikul on vanust üle 1000 aasta ― the church is over 1000 years old
+Kirikul on vanust üle 1000 aasta. ― The church is over 1000 years old.

-välimuse järgi otsustades on ta umbes neljakümnendates aastates ― judging by his appearance, he is in his forties
+Välimuse järgi otsustades on ta umbes neljakümnendates aastates. ― Judging by his appearance, he is in his forties.

 Synonym: eluaasta

-(inessive, in the plural, aastates) for years
+(inessive, in the plural, aastates) aging, elderly

 (This entry needs quotations to illustrate usage.
 If you come across any interesting, durably archived quotes, then please add them!)